tgra/Linked-Art-Collection-Data-Workflow/README.md

 # Change log

 # License and authorship information
 The code has been written by Tanya Gray @tgra at the University of Oxford.
-The work is further to a collaboration with Julien Remy at the University of Basel (https://www.unibas.ch/), Tanya Gray and Dr Kevin Page at the University of Oxford as part of the Linked Art II project.
+The work is further to a collaboration with [Julien A. Raemy](https://github.com/julsraemy) at the University of Basel's Digital Humanities Lab, Tanya Gray and Dr Kevin Page at the University of Oxford as part of the Linked Art II project.

 # Further documentation